 In addition, append the following sentence to the body of the email which is sent at the [Throwing Message Intermediate Event (Email)] to notify that the public web form will expire.

 Set a validation check on the input email address in the [Message Start Event (Form)]

 Since there are some rules on strings in email addresses, it would be better for obviously improper character strings to be removed when an email is entered to the form.
 By setting up a Regular expression to be satisfied in the Email address Data Item, you can restrict the input to a specific format.
 The following regular expression is recommended to represent the expected format for email addresses.

 This is a regular expression that is actually being used inside Questetra BPM Suite.
 That means it is the format for email addresses allowed in Questetra BPM Suite.
 Incidentally, this regular expression represents a format in which the following are excluded from Address Specification in RFC 5322.

 - White Space

 - Formats that have been made obsolete in RFC 2822

 - Format including quote-string

 In addition, set up the Placeholder text and the Description to tell the public form users that the input is being validated.
 Placeholders are for indicating an input example, so set up a suitable email address such as “firstname.lastname@example.org”.
 Since it will disappear when you start typing, it is appropriate to show merely an example, not to write important details.
-Concerning the “Description”, explain the restrictions on inputting character string briefly e.g. “Only input alphanumeric and symbols in a single byte.”
+In the Description, briefly explain the restrictions on inputting character strings, e.g. “Only input alphanumeric and symbols in a single byte.”

 This completes the input deadline and email address validation.
 Please utilize web forms of Questetra BPM Suite in your business!